 3. Verify that rvictl is installed correctly by opening Terminal and typing rvictl:

 4. If you get the message command not found: rvictl, then rvictl is not installed.
 To troubleshoot RVI, see Troubleshooting Packet Traces.

-On a Mac with Apple silicon, you must also enable System Extensions.
+On macOS Big Sur and later, you may need to enable System Extensions.
 To learn how to enable system extensions, see About system extensions and macOS.